‘Y’all come’: Local health officials encourage people 16+ to sign up for vaccine

 “Goodness knows we’ve got millions and millions of people in the United States and around the world who have been vaccinated they’ve been proven to be safe,” he told News 3.

-Currently, the only restriction is aimed at teenagers who are 16-years-old.
+Currently, the only restriction is aimed at teenagers who are 16- and 17-years-old.
 Pfizer is the only company right now with an approved vaccine for the age group.

 About 35 percent to 55 percent of eligible young people have received the vaccine so far.
-Data from the Coastal Health District shows 20-29-year-olds have tested positive more than any other age group.
+Data from the Coastal Health District shows 20- to 29-year-olds have tested positive more than any other age group.

-“It’s that late teenager, early 20-30 something where we believe there has been more spread of infection because we’re less sick and are less likely to recognize that ‘hey, I’m ill and I shouldn’t be gathering with others because I might put them in harm’s way,” explained Dr. Thacker.
+“It’s that late teenager, early 20-30 something where we believe there has been more spread of infection because we’re less sick and are less likely to recognize that ‘hey, I’m ill and I shouldn’t be gathering with others because I might put them in harm’s way,'” explained Thacker.

 Both Memorial Health and the Coastal Health District have available appointments and both administer the Pfizer vaccine.